node-organic/node-organic/README.md

 DNA is **configuration**.

 It is the collected internal knowledge of the entire cell application - its relations, abilities, build phases, functionalities and modes.
-DNA information can be acquired from various sources and can be transmited across various mediums if needed because it is a Chemical (raw data structure)
+DNA information can be acquired from various sources and can be transmitted across various mediums if needed because it is a Chemical (raw data structure)

     var dnaStructure = {
       "OrganelleName": {